Industrial AI Robustness Card for Time Series Models: Measurement and Reporting Protocol

 \subsection{Robustness}

 Use the scenarios from the scenario catalog to test the AI model under realistic edge conditions.
-For each scenario, compute all KPIs and uncertainty quantification metrics and compare them to the values on the test baseline.
-When simulated perturbations are used, vary severity and generate severity–performance curves that show how metrics degrade with perturbation strength or use an aggregated robustness score, see \cite{windmannQuantifyingRobustnessBenchmarking2025}.
-Ideally, provide visualizations like a radar plot alongside a table summary and compare to different model versions.
+For each scenario $s$, compute all KPIs and uncertainty metrics and compare them to the clean test baseline.
+Let $\mathcal{S}$ be the scenario catalog and let $e_c>0$ and $e_s>0$ denote the clean and scenario values of a lower-is-better KPI $e$.
+Define

+Use $R(e)$ as an aggregated robustness score when a single KPI summary is needed.
+For higher-is-better KPIs, use $r_s(e)=\min(1,e_s/e_c)$.
+When simulated perturbations are used, vary severity and show severity-performance curves or aggregate robustness scores \citep{windmannQuantifyingRobustnessBenchmarking2025}.
 Identify weakest scenarios and relate them to ODD factors to inform mitigation, monitoring, or risk acceptance.